 - Find a small area of the floor.
 Choose corners or under furniture, such as beds, couches, or anywhere that typically covers the flooring section.

-- Apply a tiny amount — but enough to be noticeable — of the desired white paint onto the wooden floor.
+- Apply a tiny amount.
+It should be enough to be noticeable; apply the desired white paint onto the wooden floor.
 Then, let it dry completely.

 - Check up on the paint spot.
-Within 24 hours, check on the paint spot and look for any potential deficiencies, such as peeling, cracking, or bubbling.
+Within 24 hours, take a look at the paint spot and check for any potential deficiencies, such as peeling, cracking, or bubbling.

-If it looks great and flawless, pick a white paint that is best for the chosen floor, such as latex-based or the traditional oil-based paint.
+If it’s looking clean and flawless, pick a white paint that is best for the chosen floor, such as latex-based or a traditional oil-based paint.
 Here are the pros and cons of both:

 Latex-based wood paint: This dries very quickly, has reduced fumes, and is eco-friendly, but it is not as durable, pigmented (depending on its quality), and the effectiveness of its formation is slow due to its chemical formula.

-Oil-based wood paint: This can handle foot activity and other abuse (vacuuming, mopping, etc.), is very resistant to stains and scratches, and is typically long-lasting, but it tends to be banned in certain places due to its unhealthy emissions.
-Plus, it can take a long time to fully dry.
+Oil-based wood paint: This can handle foot activity and other rough use (vacuuming, mopping, etc.), is very resistant to stains and scratches, and is typically long-lasting, but it tends to be banned in certain places due to its unhealthy emissions.
+Plus, it can take a long time to dry fully.

 Prepare before the painting begins

-The tools and supplies needed for a problem-free and prepared paint project include: A broom, vacuum cleaner, rags or paper towels, sandpaper, water (or solvent), paint brushes or rollers, painters’ tape, and a paint tray.
+The tools and supplies needed for a problem-free and prepared paint project include a broom, vacuum cleaner, rags or paper towels, sandpaper, water (or solvent), paint brushes or rollers, painters’ tape, and a paint tray.
+Then, do the following:

 How to get started painting

-Is the white paint looking a little dull or need more strength?
+Is the white paint looking a little dull or needs more strength?
 Once the previous paint application has dried, roll another layer of the white paint on.
 Let it dry completely.

 A successful paint job is highly dependent on proper preparation, cleanliness, and careful consideration of the painting itself as well as everything around it.
 Bring the wooden floor of choice to life with a white-paint finish that will take away any dullness and weariness.
-You can brighten up any room, since a newly painted white floor now looks sleek, clean, and modern.
+You can brighten up any room with a newly painted white floor that looks sleek, clean, and modern.
 In many cases, a fantastic paint finish can look a lot better than the wood itself.